Appearance of Nodes in React Diagram Component

 Provide additional information to the node

-The addInfo property of the node allows you to maintain additional information to the node.
-You can specify either object or string value.
+The addInfo property of the node allows you to maintain additional information with the node.
+You can specify either object or string values to store custom data that can be retrieved and used in your application logic.

 import * as React from "react";